-MFA students in screenwriting at Asbury University learn how to write the stories that matter to them, whether feature films, television programming, or webisodes.
-They learn how to become a successful and versatile professional from leading faculty and expert writers working in the industry.
+Students enrolled in the MFA in Screenwriting program will learn how to become a versatile and marketable writer by studying a variety of genres including feature films, television programming and webisodes.
+They will refine their skills and develop a valuable professional network by studying under leading faculty and expert writers working in the industry.
 They have the opportunity to refine their skills and cultivate a valuable professional network as they take advantage of opportunities unique to Asbury, like a two-week summer session in L.A. and an intensive summer session at Asbury's state-of-the-art Miller Communication Building.